Sustainability

 Governance Structure

 Our group recognizes that the maintenance and improvement of governance, including taxation, contributes to the enhancement of corporate value, and strives to improve it.
 We have established a basic policy on the establishment of an internal control system, which has been resolved by the Board of Directors.
 The Director, Executive Vice President & CFO, who is the director in charge of the Business Administration Division, is responsible for the status of the management of overall tax practices and the policy for responding to them.
 By securing and developing appropriate human resources, the Group has established a system that can improve the Group's tax payment compliance and appropriately fulfill tax risk reduction.
-The Board of Directors and the Board of Corporate Auditors are also responsible for overseeing the formulation, revision, and compliance of the above policies.
+The Board of Directors and the Audit and Supervisory Committee are also responsible for overseeing the formulation, revision, and compliance of the above policies.
 We regularly ask for advice from external advisors on examining tax risks.
 In particular, for overseas-related transactions, we established the following systems concerning transfer pricing taxation and tax haven countermeasures.

 Transfer pricing taxation